Jodaviro/django_instagram_clon/README.md

 # [instagram_clon](https://instagram-clon-jodaviro.herokuapp.com/)

-This is a beta version of an instagram clon I've made using Django, Bootstrap and Postgresql.
+This is a beta version of an instagram clone I've made using Django, Bootstrap and Postgresql.

 Some features like edit comments, like on comments still mising.
 They will be implemented soon.